johnasp/johnaspinall.co.uk/_posts/portfolio/2014-02-09-kiddicare-ux.md

 excerpt: UX lead on a project to convert and re-design the existing Kiddicare website into a responsive site.
 ---

-## Project Overview
+<strong>UX lead</strong> on a project to convert and re-design the existing Kiddicare website into a responsive site.

-UX lead on a project to convert and re-design the existing Kiddicare website into a responsive site.
 Kiddicare are a multi-channel retailer specialising in baby products who Morrisons acquired in 2014, for whom I was working for at the time.

 *Directly responsible for:*

-* Wireframe production
+* Converting business requirements into wireframes
-* Homepage prototype
+* Homepage rapid prototype
 * Visual design for web page concepts

 ### Wireframes